adap/flower/examples/quickstart-mxnet/README.md

 # Flower Example using MXNet

-> Note the MXNet has ended, and is now in [Attic](https://attic.apache.org/projects/mxnet.html).
+> Note the MXNet project has ended, and is now in [Attic](https://attic.apache.org/projects/mxnet.html).
 The MXNet GitHub has also [been archived](https://github.com/apache/mxnet).
 As a result, this example won't be receiving more updates.
 Using MXNet is no longer recommnended.

 This example demonstrates how to run a MXNet machine learning project federated with Flower.